MMGameslogo MMGames

 MacOS Apple

-The second character is shown head-aligned.
+The second letter is vertically aligned.

-About this Site
+About This Site

-This is the definitive C language introductory site.
+This is the definitive introduction to the C language.

-It systematically explains the basic functions of the C language and
+It systematically explains the basic functions of the C language.

 Part 0: Program Overview

-1. What is the program?
+1. What is a program?

-Chapter 3: Display on Screen
+Chapter 3: Displaying on the Screen

-1. String display
+1. String Display

 2. newline character